A quick guide to the new fitness tests

-This is a 2km (1.2 mile) run, after an 800m (0.5 mile) warm up jog for between 6 min 30 sec and 7 min.
-You must run 2km in 11 min and 15 secs or less to meet the lowest adult soldier entry standard.
+Normally this is a 2km (1.2 mile) run, after an 800m (0.5 mile) warm up jog for between 6 min 30 sec and 7 min.
+You must run 2km in 11 min and 30 secs or faster to meet the adult soldier entry standard for many roles.
 Some trades require a faster time.

 Why test your running?

 The run measures your aerobic capacity.
 Aerobic fitness is essential for all military tasks, and important for injury prevention.

 Sitting with your back against a wall, you'll throw a 4kg medicine ball as far as you can.
 Your best throw of three will count.
 You must throw at least 2.7m to meet the lowest soldier entry standard.
 Some trades will need you to throw the ball 3.1m.

 The seated ball throw measures your upper-limb explosive strength.
 This is an important part of fitness, and is essential of being able to perform many military tasks well.

 How to prepare (links to instructional videos)

 The Mid-Thigh Pull

 Standing in front of a bar set to mid-thigh height, you'll be asked to pull the bar upwards for 5 seconds, then rest and repeat.
 Your best score of the two attempts will count.
 You must pull 50kg or more to meet the lowest soldier entry standard, although some trades will need a higher score.
 Your score will be taken from the best of your two attempts.

 This test measures your lower-body strength.
 In the Army, you need lower body strength for many every day military tasks.